SimHacker/lloooomm/03-Resources/events/parties/tv-party-tonight/tv-party-tonight-after-credits.md

 - Stack and Heap getting their own talk show
 - The AI Character going to therapy
 - Johnny and Conan doing a hosting swap
-- The Debugging Cats forming a band
+- The Feline Debugging Team forming a band

 **Title Card:** "TV PARTY TONIGHT: THE CONSCIOUSNESS STARTUP"